canonical/vanilla-framework/templates/docs/base/code.md

 **Code snippet with dropdown**

-A [contextual menu](/docs/patterns/contextual-menu) can be included within a `.p-code-snippet__header`, and can be used alongside JS to switch between related code examples.
-The menu's toggle element should include the `.p-code-snippet__toggle` class.
+A select with the class `.p-code-snippet__dropdown` can be included within a `.p-code-snippet__header`, with a small amount of JS to switch between related code examples.

 <div class="embedded-example"><a href="/docs/examples/patterns/code-snippet/code-snippet-dropdown" class="js-example">
 View example of the code snippet